 Alone?
 Lonely?
 Reflecting on the passing of time and being alone.
 Loneliness.
 Solitude.
 Isolation or seclusion?
 Forsaken?
 Banished, not belonging.
 Outside?

 A Stone.
-A Poem set to Sounds with Mark Hewins.
+One of my Poems set to music & sounds with Mark Hewins.

 I am a stone, a stone a frozen stone.

 A watching careful stone.